ezmsg-org/ezmsg/docs/source/tutorials/signalprocessing.rst

-4. Leveraging Ezmsg For Signal Processing
+Leveraging ezmsg For Signal Processing
 ###############################################

 Ezmsg is a powerful framework for building signal processing applications.
 It provides a flexible and extensible architecture that allows users to create custom signal processors, integrate with ezmsg Units, and build complex processing pipelines.